-- Pupils build confidence to use technology purposefully to support their learning for all Early Learning Goals as appropriate. - Pupils in Foundation Stage class will have experiences using technology indoors, outdoors and through role play in both child-initiated and teacher-directed time. - The Foundation Stage teacher uses the Somerset Continuous provision map to plan for technology in a range of contexts. - Nursery children access IT within their own classroom in the form of IPADs and desktops.
+- Pupils build confidence to use technology purposefully to support their learning for all Early Learning Goals as appropriate. - Pupils in Foundation Stage class will have experiences using technology indoors, outdoors and through role play in both child-initiated and teacher-directed time. - The Foundation Stage teacher uses the Somerset Continuous provision map to plan for technology in a range of contexts. - Nursery children experience a weekly ICT Suite session to help develop early computing skills.